Liquid Markup

 and<>

-— equal and unequal (the last two are synonyms)- There is a special secret value "empty" (without quotes) to compare arrays; The comparison is true if the array has no items.
+: Equal and unequal (the latter two are synonyms).- There is a special "empty" value (without quotes) that arrays can be compared with; the comparison is true if the array has no members.

 <, <=, >, >=

-method, which is implemented in strings, arrays and hashes.
-If the left argument is a string and the right is not, this will convert the right to a string.
+method, implemented in strings, arrays, and hashes.
+If the left argument is a string and the right is not, it converts the right to a string.

 The available Boolean operators are: